Nestled in the heart of the Glen Canyon National Recreation Area is an adventure like no other, backpacking Reflection Canyon.

 (x1) Gloves | 66North Vik Gloves

-(x1) Hiking Boots | KEEN Targhee II
+(x1) Hiking Boots | KEEN Targhee III

-POCKET KNIFE | I carry this knife on every backpacking trip and I LOVE it.
-Although, you may want something a little bigger like a swiss army knife or a regular pocket knife.
+Knife | I carry this knife on every backpacking trip and I LOVE it.
+Although, you may want something a little bigger like a Swiss army knife or a regular pocket knife.

-FOOD | Since this is an out-and-back trail, you can pretty much bring whatever backpacking meals and snacks are your favorites given your bag space.
-I would aim to bring meals that don’t require so much water to be cooked but to each their own.
-Some of my favorite dehydrated meals are Nomad Nutrition Spanish Paella, Nomad Nutrition Irish Shepard’s Pie, Good-to-Go Classic Marinara, and for dessert, none other than the Alpine Aire Apple Crisp.
+Food | Since this is an out-and-back trail, you can pretty much bring whatever backpacking meals and snacks are your favorites given your bag space.
+I recommend bringing meals that don’t require water to be cooked or limiting the amount that do.

-PERMITS, ID, & CASH | These are all necessary for your journey.
+Permits, ID, and cash | These are all necessary for your journey.
 If you’re stopped by a ranger, they will ask for your permit and possibly proof of I.D.
 Plus, in the event that something happens to you, you have identification.
 We didn’t see a ranger out here, but I have read of other groups running into one.

-TOILET PAPER, WAG BAG, & PEE CLOTH | In order to follow the 7 Leave No Trace Principles, you must pack out all your solid human waste in wag bags, as well as your toilet paper.
-I also use a Kula Cloth to help reduce my waste as a woman in the outdoors.
+Toilet paper, wag bag, & pee cloth | In order to follow the 7 Leave No Trace Principles, you must pack out all your solid human waste in wag bags, as well as your toilet paper.
+I replaced toilet paper with my reusable Kula Cloth to help reduce my waste as a woman in the outdoors.

-HAND SANITIZER | You’ll want to have hand sanitizer for clean hands after using the bathroom, before you grab your favorite snack, and before you begin cooking all of your meals.
+Hand sanitizer | You’ll want to have hand sanitizer for clean hands after using the bathroom before you grab your favorite snack, and before you begin cooking all of your meals.

-PHOTOGRAPHY GEAR | Pack your favorite camera and a 35mm or wider lens.
-I would say 16-24mm is most ideal.
+Camera gear | Pack your favorite camera and wide lens.
+I would say 16-24mm is ideal.
 I brought a 35mm and just barely captured the entire canyon.
-Reflection Canyon is A LOT bigger than you’d think.
+The canyon is A LOT bigger than you’d think.
 The wider your lens the better.
 Also, it is illegal to fly a drone here.